 Of children attending Gateshead schools, 22.5% of 4-5 year olds and 36.8% of 10-11 year olds were classified as overweight or obese (excess weight).
 Whilst the proportion for 4-5 year olds is similar to the England average of 22.4%, the proportion for 10-11 year olds is significantly higher than the England average of 34.3% [Chart - Child excess weight aged 4-5] [Chart - Child excess weight aged 10-11].

 Child obesity data at ward level suggests that there are variations across Gateshead, with higher rates in a number of the more deprived areas and lower levels in less deprived areas.
-This is particularly noteworthy in Felling, Deckham, Pelaw & Heworth, Windy Nook & Whitehills, and Dunston & Teams at year 6, which all have excess weight rates 41%.
+This is particularly noteworthy in Felling, Deckham, Windy Nook & Whitehills, Saltwell, Bridges, and Pelaw & Heworth at year 6, which all have excess weight rates over 41%.
 [Map - Ward child excess weight at reception] [Map - Ward child excess weight at Year 6].

 Inequalities studies suggest that overweight and obesity is more prevalent in more deprived areas.
 This is demonstrated in both the national deprivation profile of adults who are overweight or obese [Chart - Adult excess weight deprivation profile] and the local deprivation profile of children attending Gateshead schools at both age 4-5 and age 10-11 [Chart - Child excess weight aged 4-5 deprivation profile] [Chart - Child excess weight aged 10-11 deprivation profile].